Hasnayeen/invobook/CONTRIBUTING.md

 * Add issue number in final commit message when the task is complete

 ## Coding style
-Goodwork follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.
+Goodwork follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard and StandardJS style for Javascript file [StandardJS](https://standardjs.com/rules.html).

 ## Project workflow
 * All the task will be created as a issue with appropriate label and milestone
 * All the task will also be available in project board of the repository
-* By default all task will be at `Backlog` column
+* By default all task will be at `Ideas` column
 * You can self-assign yourself to a task or task can be assigned to you
 * When a member start a task, the card should be moved to `In Progress` column
 * When someone test a task other than the original contributor after task is complete it should be placed in `In Review`